DomWilliams0/name-needed/.planning/backlog.md

 	* voxel world access
 	* autorun scripts in a dir on startup
 	* port scenarios from rust to scripts
+* saving and loading should use its own entity id/referencing (calculated during save) so that on load new entities are spawned starting from generation 1 again. this might be critical for long running games to ensure the monotonic id+generation count doesn't exceed the max

 ## Entity diversity
 * animal species